-ACTICO GmbH takes the protection of your personal data very seriously.
+The ACTICO GmbH takes the protection of your personal data very seriously.
 Your privacy is important to us.
-We process your personal data in accordance with the applicable statutory data protection requirements for the purposes listed below.
-Personal data in the sense of this data protection information is all information that is related to your person.
+We process your personal data in accordance with the applicable statutory data protection requirements for the following purposes.
+Personal data in the sense of this data protection information is all information that relates to you as an individual.

-In the following you will learn how we handle this data.
+In the following we explain how we handle this data.
 For a better overview, we have divided our data protection information into chapters.
-The company responsible for data processing is

 Tel. +49 7545 9338-0